 Analyzing Your Target Audience and Competitors

-When creating a unique brand aesthetic, it’s important to consider the target audience.
+When creating a unique aesthetic branding, it’s important to consider the target audience.
 This can be done by analyzing what type of visuals appeal to them.
 Knowing their interests and preferences will allow you to tailor visuals that speak directly to them.
 It’s also important to consider your competitors so you can stand out from the crowd by using visuals that are unique to your brand.

 Source: LOGO.com

-First, research your target market, what interests them, and how they prefer to receive content.
-This can be done through surveys or interviews with potential customers and by analyzing data sources like Google Analytics or social media channels for insights.
+Research your target market, what interests them, and how they prefer to receive content.
+This can be done through surveys or interviews with potential customers and by looking at data sources like Google Analytics or social media channels for insights.

 Source: StellaPop